FutureFramework/Future/README.md

-# future
+# Future - IoT framework for Qt
-IoT framework for Qt
+CoAP and LWM2M realisation